Area & Directions

 Misty Valley Inn is located two and one-half miles north of Forks on Highway 101.
 As you travel from Port Angeles, the numbers on the green mile marker signs on the east (left) side of the road will get smaller.
 We are located just south of mile marker 195.
 You also should see our large road sign, and on the west (right) side of the road you should see a blue lodging sign directly across from our driveway.
 Turn left onto our split driveway and take left fork.
 At the head of the driveway is our lighted Misty Valley Inn sign.
 Come and park in the lot by the umbrella tree.

 As you go north from Forks you will cross two bridges and reach a straight stretch of Highway 101.
-You should see our large blue road sign, and on the west (left) side of the road you should see a blue lodging sign directly across form our driveway.
+You should see our large blue road sign, and on the west (left) side of the road you should see a blue lodging sign directly across from our driveway.
 Turn right onto our split driveway and take the fork on left.
 At the head of the driveway is our lighted Misty Valley Inn sign.
 If you go past mile marker 195, you missed us.
 Come and park in the upper lot by the umbrella tree.

 Mileage from Forks